ringecosystem/msgport-docs/docs/learn/messaging-protocols/ormp.md

 }
 ```

-Please be aware that within the channel, all messages are emitted from transaction receipt log.
-The channel is also tasked with receiving and distributing messages, as well as overseeing the management of the message hash and its status.
+Please be aware that the channel is tasked to store, receive and distribute messages, as well as overseeing the management of the message hash and its status.

 ### Message Sending Flow